MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 ## Get available filter elements

 To apply filters to the dossier, the client may need to get the list of available attribute elements of the filters or selectors.
-You can use the `MstrDossier.getFilterAvailableElements()` function in the Embedding SDK to retrieve the available attribute elements of the filters or selectors.
+You can use the `MstrDossier.getFilterAvailableElements()` function in the Native Embedding SDK to retrieve the available attribute elements of the filters or selectors.

 | `getFilterAvailableElements()` |                                                          |
 | ------------------------------ | -------------------------------------------------------- |